talk-flow/public-usecase/eng/query-plan.md

 #### Part 2: Publish a method to get research URLs from Baidu

 **Step 7** Create second plan
-- On the homepage, click the plan-act planning mode button again
+- On the homepage, click the func-agent planning mode button again
 - Click "New Plan" button

 **Step 8** Configure second plan template